Murder of Kelly Anne Bates: Murder

-On 16 April 1996, Smith reported to authorities that he had accidentally killed his girlfriend during an argument in a bathtub, claiming that she had inhaled water and died following his attempts at resuscitation.
+On 16 April 1996, Smith reported to authorities that he had accidentally killed Kelly during an argument in a bathtub, claiming that she had inhaled water and died following his attempts at resuscitation.
 He also claimed that she often pretended to be unconscious.
 Police went to Smith's address and found Bates' naked body in a bedroom.
 Her blood was found throughout the house, and a post-mortem examination revealed over 150 separate injuries on her body.
 During the last month of her life she had been kept bound, sometimes tied to a radiator or furniture by her hair, other times by her neck using a ligature.

 William Lawler, the Home Office pathologist who examined her body, said: "In my career, I have examined almost 600 victims of homicide but I have never come across injuries so extensive."
 The following injuries were found on Bates' body: